LaMPilot: An Open Benchmark Dataset for Autonomous Driving with Language Model Programs: Benchmark

+The dataset covers diverse driving scenarios, as shown in Table~\ref{tab:stat}.
+For each driving scenario, \pilot includes various situations.
+Taking turning scenarios as an example, the diversity is reflected in several variables, such as the ego vehicle's initial position and state, the specific task (turning left/right or going straight), the number of other vehicles, and their positions and states.
+The driving model parameters for other vehicles are randomly initialized, and each scenario is assigned a random seed.

-The dataset is divided into three sets: training (3,900 samples), validation (500 samples), and testing (500 samples).
-The dataset contains a variety of instructions that reflect the diversity and unpredictability of real-world requirements.
-These instructions are categorized by maneuver types, such as turning, lane changing, and overtaking, as well as scenario types, including both highway and intersection settings. \cref{fig:stat} shows a distribution of the first four words in the instructions, highlighting the diversity of instructions in our dataset.
-The detailed statistics are shown in \cref{tab:stat}.
+The dataset also contains a variety of instructions reflecting realistic in-cabin human instructions categorized by maneuver types (e.g., routing, lane changing, overtaking) and scenario types (highway and intersection). \cref{fig:stat} shows the distribution of the first four words in the instructions, highlighting their diversity.
+Main statistics are provided in \cref{tab:stat}.